Total Joint Replacement

 Most total joint replacement surgeries last a few hours and take place in an outpatient clinic or at a hospital.
 You’ll need to stop eating and drinking prior to your surgery as you will be under anesthesia during the operation.

 During the operation, your orthopedic surgeon will replace the damaged joint with a metal, ceramic, or plastic prosthetic.
 The surgical technique they use depends on the joint needing replacement.
 Some joint replacements can be performed with minimally invasive techniques, meaning fewer incisions and typically a quicker recovery time.
+(See our posts on hip replacement recovery time and what to expect 1 year after total knee replacement for more information.)

 Post-surgery, any incisions made will be closed using stitches, staples, or surgical glue.
 Your surgeon will dress the area using a sterile bandage and may give you a brace or sling for support.